 2. Investment Cost

-On the other hand, before start investment in stock market investors have to open a trading account and Demat account.
-Opening charge for different broking houses is separate.
+On the other hand, before start investing in stock market investors have to open a trading account and Demat account.
+The opening charge for different broking houses is separate.
 Good Discount brokerage firms are also available in the market.
-Discount brokers provide flat free brokerage as well as very minimal account opening charges.
-Additionally, investors need to pay some annual maintenance charges and there also different costs for the stock transaction like brokerage, STT etc.
+Discount brokers provide flat-free brokerage as well as very minimal account opening charges.
+Additionally, investors need to pay some annual maintenance charges and there also different costs for the stock transaction like brokerage, STT, etc.

-Mutual funds offer fractional ownership of basket of assets.
+Mutual funds offer fractional ownership of a basket of assets.

 Stock market investment offers an ownership stake to the investor in a company.

 4. Scope of Investment

 In the case of the stock market, trading is done throughout the day whenever the market is open.
 So, for stock market investors has the opportunity to utilize the whole trading session.

 But, in the case of mutual funds, trading is done only once in a day by the fund manager.